For Immediate Release: August 6, 2019

 Contact: Leslie Mylius

-Los Angeles Department of Cannabis Regulation Names Dr. Imani Brown as City’s First Social Equity Program Manager
+Los Angeles Department of Cannabis Regulation Names Dr. Imani Brown as City’s First Social Equity Program Director

-Los Angeles - The Los Angeles Department of Cannabis Regulation (DCR) has named Dr. Imani Brown as the City’s first Social Equity Program Manager.
+Los Angeles - The Los Angeles Department of Cannabis Regulation (DCR) has named Dr. Imani Brown as the City’s first Social Equity Program Director.

 As part of the Department’s licensing and regulatory authority over Commercial Cannabis Activity in the City of Los Angeles, DCR is responsible for the implementation of the Cannabis Social Equity Program (SEP).
 Los Angeles is one of the few local jurisdictions in California that offer such a program, which is also the first and largest of its kind in the nation.
 The Social Equity Program will provide business, licensing, compliance, and technical assistance to verified applicants with the goal of promoting equitable ownership and employment opportunities in the cannabis industry in order to decrease disparities in life outcomes for marginalized communities, and to address the disproportionate impacts of the War on Drugs.

 The Department is extremely grateful to Mayor Eric Garcetti, Council President Herb Wesson, the members of the Los Angeles City Council Budget and Finance Committee, and the members of the Los Angeles City Council for their leadership and commitment towards funding the Department of Cannabis Regulation’s FY 19-20 budget request of $3 million for the Social Equity Program’s Business, Licensing and Compliance Assistance Program.
 Funding the Social Equity Program is an investment in long-term revenue generation for the City and, most importantly, a commitment to creating an equitable outlook for the City’s commercial cannabis industry.